NavidBinAhmed/westdig_data_pipeline/README.md

-## End-end Data Pipeline : having deployment on Render issue- comnbined back and front end is encounrering troubleshoot (working)
+## End-end Data Pipeline
 This repo contains tech-stacks that demonstrates a mini data pipeline and dashboard visualization that leverages an e-commerce API

+### having deployment issue- comnbined back and frontend is encounrering troubleshoot (working)

 ### Features
- - System fetches and shows raw data in a json formant from an external API from an e-commerce platform
+ - System fetches and shows raw data on browser in a json formant from an external e-commerce API

- - Shows data on browser through FastAPI endpoints

  - Visualizes on a React webapp as a dashboard

- - Containerized using Docker and CICD pipeline using GitHub Action (ongoing)
+ - Containerized using Docker and automated CI/CD pipeline using GitHub Action

+ - Deployed on cloud server - Render

 ### Tools used